 There are numerous research papers on the effectiveness of floating wetlands to treat various pollutants (ie., copper, zinc, nitrogen, phosphorus etc) and we would be happy to provide you with the source of this material to help you make your decisions.

 In some cases a staged installation is the best way to see what systems and options will work best.
 For example, 20m2 in year 1, followed by another 30m2 in year 2.
 Our quote will include the cost to supply, transport, anchor and install.
-We can provide a maintenance service which involves 1-2 inspections by boat per year to undertake any weeding or adjustments necessary.
+We can provide a maintenance service which involves quarterly by boat per year to undertake any weeding or adjustments necessary.

 Trials, research and development